shurikasa/Buildyard/README.md

 [Equalizer.cmake](https://github.com/Eyescale/config/blob/master/Equalizer.cmake).
 It contains the following variables:

-* NAME\_VERSION: the required version of the project
+* NAME\_VERSION: the required version of the project.
 * NAME\_DEPENDS: list of dependencies, OPTIONAL and REQUIRED keywords are recognized.
 Projects with missing required dependencies will not be configured.